UCSB Academic Senate

 University Service

-• Leadership positions (e.g. Director) in campus institutes.
-List here or under Special Appointments, but not both.
+• Leadership positions (e.g., Director) in campus institutes.

 • Activities involving outreach to high schools and community colleges.